 Our Nomination & Governance Committee and our other directors will be responsible for recommending nominees for membership to our Board of Directors.
 The director selection process is described in detail in the Corporate Governance Guidelines.
 In determining candidates for nomination, our Nomination & Governance Committee will seek the input of the Chairman and, if the Chairman is a management employee or a non-independent director, the Lead Independent Director.
 In addition, periodically our Nomination & Governance Committee may engage a third-party search firm to assist in identifying candidates who have desired experience and expertise, and meet the qualification guidelines set forth in the Corporate Governance Guidelines.
 The Corporate Governance Guidelines will include qualification guidelines for directors standing for re-election and new candidates for membership on our Board of Directors.
-All candidates will be evaluated by our Nomination & Governance Committee deems relevant.
+All candidates will be evaluated by our Nomination & Governance Committee using these qualification guidelines and any other factors our Nomination & Governance Committee deems relevant.